 Secret detection is the broader category — identifying any sensitive string in a digital environment.
 Credential scanning typically refers specifically to username/password pairs.
 SecureLint does both, plus API keys, tokens, private keys, and high-entropy strings.

 Yes.
 SecureLint scans the rendered page content, which includes values loaded by JavaScript, dynamically populated fields, and inline HTML content.
-It detects secrets whether they're in the visible text or in hidden form fields.

 Yes.
 SecureLint works on all pages loaded in Chrome, including localhost, 127.0.0.1, and private network addresses.
 This is especially useful for developers testing local applications that load real credentials from environment files.